The Ableton vs. FL Studio debate has raged for years with no clear winner.

 This sample was originally 174 bpm, but it still sounds natural now that Ableton has slowed it down to 128 bpm.

-Sure, FL will let you time align samples, but it takes a bit more work on your part.
-The fact that Ableton does it automatically is a big time saver.
+The fact that Ableton does a great job automatically is a big time saver.

 Automation is crucial in Hip-Hop and EDM production.